 Emergency Backpack Kits

-FEMA recommends keeping a 72-hour emergency kit in case of a disaster.
-To meet these guidelines we have premade backpack kits that contain everything you would need to survive for 3 days without food, water or electricity.
+These premade backpack kits are made to meet FEMA guidelines for 72-hour emergency kits.
+They contain everything you would need to survive for 3 days without food, water or electricity.
 We have a variety of different survival backpack kit options to meet the needs of your household.
 Don't leave your family's safety and security up to chance.

 All Backpack kits: